 I visited in November and, by midday, I no longer needed the hat or to keep my vest zipped.
 I wore 2 thin layers on top and just hiking pants with no base underneath and stayed comfortable throughout the day.

 Of course, summer is when most people take vacations.
-Just be prepared for hot summer temperatures, especially if your hiking down into the canyon where it can get up and over 100°!
+Just be prepared for hot summer temperatures, especially if you’re hiking down into the canyon where it can get up and over 100°!
 Also, arrive early to avoid parking hassles and crowding at popular spots.

 Best Grand Canyon South Rim Tours